grdnr13/grdnr13/README.md

 ### 👩‍💻 I'm also working on
 - <a href="https://grdnr13.tistory.com/" title="https://grdnr13.tistory.com/">my blog</a>
 - Extracurricular activities :
-  - club president of EDOC ( Algorithm study club in Ewha Womans University )
+  - club officer of EDOC ( Algorithm study club in Ewha Womans University )
 <!--- - projects : --->

 <!---💞️ I’m looking to collaborate on ... --->